Divide-By-0/blog/content/posts/things.md

 These are things I've stopped myself from buying so far, but they seem intriguing...
 **[Olfactory Water Bottle](https://uk.air-up.com/) - $25 + $6/15L.** Emits a smell near your nose, so that it feels like you're having flavored water.
 3-pack pods only last for 15L of water, which is why there's the added unit cost.
 **[EarOS One Concert Earplugs](https://amzn.to/3X1Rvqj) - $40**.
 Developed with the MIT Acoustic Lab, and a few [one-off reviews say it's better than the popular alternatives](https://amzn.to/45QheGc).
-**[Hair Clipper with a Vacuum](https://amzn.to/43s9ngi) - $40**.
-I hate cleaning the sink every time I shave.
-Recommended by [this post](https://forum.effectivealtruism.org/posts/BnnDRy2yFzJqJ4Mvz/things-i-recommend-you-buy-and-use).
-**[Portable Charger with Cables Built In](https://amzn.to/43tsg2s) - $20**.
-The same price and capacity as the Anker equivalent, but comes with cables.
-Recommended by [Sam Bowman](https://www.sambowman.co/p/things-i-recommend-you-buy-and-use).
 **[Space Saver Compression Bags](https://amzn.to/3CfC44b) - $13**.
 These bags have a one way vent when you compress them, so are useful to tightly pack clothes in suitcases.
 Good gift for people who travel a lot.
-**[Travel Battery Electric Toothbrush](https://amzn.to/3P1b7Jc) - $20**.
-Lasts for 180 brushes per AA, doesn't require traveling with a bulky toothbrush charger.
-Recommended by [Tynan](https://tynan.com/gear2022/).
 **[Stannous Fluoride Toothpaste](https://amzn.to/3WQULox) - $15**.
 Stannous flouride and hydroxyapatite has repeatedly [been shown](https://now.tufts.edu/2013/03/20/other-fluoride-benefits-stannous-fluoride) to be more effective than normal toothpaste at cavity prevention.
 This Crest toothpaste is basically the same price and texture so should be a no-brainer toothpaste replacement.
 Thanks to [Rob Wiblin for the rec](https://medium.com/@robertwiblin/things-i-recommend-you-buy-and-use-rob-edition-1d7b2ce27d68).
 **[Moisture Chamber Eye Seals](https://amzn.to/3Nj9q8T) - $45**.
 My dry eye doctor recommended that when I'm on the computer a lot, to browse with these instead to maintain eye moisture.
 You can also just use goggles, but these result in notably more moisture for me.

 I also want [Kava powder](https://amzn.to/3He6HKo) as an alternative kickback substance.

+# Bad Things
+These did not work for me.
+**[Hair Clipper with a Vacuum](https://amzn.to/43s9ngi) - $40**.
+I hate cleaning the sink every time I shave.
+Recommended by [this post](https://forum.effectivealtruism.org/posts/BnnDRy2yFzJqJ4Mvz/things-i-recommend-you-buy-and-use).
+It only vacuumed 30% of hair for me, was useless.
+**[Travel Battery Electric Toothbrush](https://amzn.to/3P1b7Jc) - $20**.
+Lasts for 180 brushes per AA, doesn't require traveling with a bulky toothbrush charger.
+Did not rotate like Oral-B, vibrated instead, which was more uncomfortable and not useful for cleaning.